chrisfield/redux-formkit/examples/withoutredux/README.md

 <a name="nextjs-note"></a>

-  **Note**: For the nextjs example edit pages/_app.js file to remove the <Provider> and </Provider> tags and the call to withReduxStore.
+  **Note**: For the nextjs example:
+* edit pages/_app.js file to remove the <Provider> and </Provider> tags and the call to withReduxStore.
 Take out the now unused Provider and withReduxStore imports.

+* edit pages/index.js to remove connect, getInitialProps and FormStateUpdater